niraeth/FluidPlayerPlugin/README.md

 First version released for public use.
 No longer maintained by me.
-Feel free to use it with appropriate credits.
+Feel free to use or edit it.